Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Related Work

 \subsection{Low-Precision Deep Learning}

-The push for low-precision inference is well-established in deep learning.
-Binarized Neural Networks have demonstrated that weights can be reduced to 1-bit without catastrophic loss of accuracy for complex tasks~\cite{Hubara2016, Rastegari2016}.
-More recently, the success of 1.58-bit quantization in Large Language Models (e.g., BitNet~\cite{Ma2024}) has highlighted the surprising effectiveness of extreme compression.
-Our work extends these findings from feedforward networks to the domain of recurrent, kernel-based associative memories, showing that similar robustness can be achieved.
+Low-precision inference has been widely studied in deep learning.
+Binarized Neural Networks have shown that weights can be reduced to 1-bit without substantial loss of accuracy in complex tasks~\cite{Hubara2016, Rastegari2016}.
+More recently, 1.58-bit quantization in Large Language Models (e.g., BitNet~\cite{Ma2024}) has demonstrated the effectiveness of extreme compression.
+Our work extends these results from feedforward models to recurrent, kernel-based associative memories, showing that comparable robustness can be achieved.